NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

 #### Log cars entering and leaving in a file called `log.txt`

 **Detour – Python file handling:**
 Python is a multi-platform language.
 This means that it can run on different operating systems.
 However, different operating systems have different ways of representing files and paths.
 We therefore want to _abstract_ this representation away from our code.
 We can do this using the `pathlib` module.
 This module provides a platform-independent way to represent files and paths.
-We can use it to create a `Path` object that represents a file or directory.
+We can use it to create a `Path` object representing a file or directory.
 We can then use this object to create, read, write, and delete files and directories.

 Typically, we import the `Path` class from the `pathlib` module.
 We can then use the `Path` class to create a `Path` object.
 For example, `Path("log.txt")` creates a `Path` object that represents a file called `log.txt`.
 We can then use the `Path` object to create, read, write, and delete files and directories.